FerdinandoPH/z_Gbemu/README.md

 While there are things I could try to improve this situation (like using Cython), I've decided to port my progress into C, since, due to personal circumstances, I need to improve my C capabilities.

-To anyone trying to make a Game Boy emulator who stumbles onto this project, I recommend you to either choose another language or start using Cython from the very beginning.
+To anyone trying to make a python Game Boy emulator who stumbles onto this project, I recommend you to either choose another language or start using Cython from the very beginning.

 That's all, folks!